oracle/coherence-operator/docs/samples/README.md

 ## Enabling Prometheus and log Capture

-**Note:** you can enable both Prometheus and log capture by including both of the options above.
+You can enable both Prometheus and log capture by setting both of the options above to `true`.

 ## Checking that the Operator is Running